HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: Conclusions and perspectives

 \section{Conclusions and perspectives}

-In this work, we introduced HYCO, a hybrid modeling strategy that integrates physical and synthetic models by optimizing them jointly while encouraging alignment between their predictions.
+In this work, we introduced HYCO, a hybrid modeling strategy that integrates physical and synthetic models by optimizing them in an alternating fashion while encouraging alignment between their predictions.
 HYCO treats both models as active participants in the learning process, allowing mutual influence that serves as a powerful form of regularization.

 Through numerical experiments on both steady and time-dependent PDEs, we showed that HYCO performs well in a wide range of tasks, from learning the solution of an unknown physical system, to parameter identification.
-These gains are particularly evident when observations are noisy or spatially localized, as the interplay between the models enables the reconstruction of missing information.
+These gains are particularly evident when observations are spatially localized, as the interplay between the models enables the reconstruction of missing information.